-Main advantages of the QR Code symbology can be outlined as follows:
+Main advantages of QR Code can be outlined as follows:

-- the capability to perform scanning and reading even for severely distorted barcode images
+- Scanning and reading even for severely damaged barcode images

-- the possibility to encode Unicode characters through ECI (not supported in Micro QR Code)
+- Encoding Unicode characters using ECI (not applicable to Micro QR Code)

-- several error correction modes; the maximal error correction level H allows restoring up to 30% of encoded information
+- Error correction mechanism; the maximal error correction level H allows restoring up to 30% of encoded information

-Aspose.BarCode for Python via Java allows generating QR Code or Micro QR Code images corresponding to different versions.
-This can done through two methods of class QrParameters, i.e. setQrEncodeType (using values from the QREncodeType enum) and setQrVersion (with values from the QRVersion enum).
+Aspose.BarCode for Node.js via Java allows generating QR Code or Micro QR Code images corresponding to different versions.
+This can done through two methods of class QrParameters, i.e. setQrEncodeType using values from the QREncodeType global property and setQrVersion with values from the QRVersion global property.
 By default, the AUTO setting is enabled.

 The first way to set the required version of QR Code or Micro QR Code is to use the setQrVersion method.
 If data inputted for encoding does not occupy the entire capacity of the target version, padding characters are used to fill the leftover space.
 If barcode information exceeds the available capacity, barcode images cannot be generated, and the corresponding exception is thrown.

-The second way to determine the desired QR Code generation mode is applicable when QrVersion remains set to AUTO.
+The second way to determine the desired QR Code generation mode is applicable when QRVersion remains set to AUTO.
 In this case, the setQrEncodeType method can be used to select the barcode type according to the input data size.
-The QREncodeType enum can take the following values:
+The QREncodeType global property can take the following values:

 - AUTO: firstly, the library aims to identify the most appropriate Micro QR Code version from M1 to M4.
 If no suitable version is found, the library iterates over supported QR Code versions from Version 01 to Version 40.
 If the data to be encoded does not fit to the data capacity of Version 40, an exception is thrown.

 - FORCE_QR: the most appropriate QR Code version is automatically selected among options from Version 01 to Version 40.